-13. Do on-line trainings resources, such as Relias, require approval by the Department?
+11. Do online training resources, such as Relias, require approval by the Department?

 The Department has determined that trainings provided by Relias are considered Department-approved trainings.
-If an organization wishes to be considered a Department-approved on-line training resource, the organization should submit an IBHS training approval form to RAPWIBHSDeptTrng@pa.gov
+If an organization wishes to be considered a Department-approved online training resource, the organization should submit an IBHS training approval form to RAPWIBHSDeptTrng@pa.gov

-14. Are trainings currently offered by state agencies considered to be Department-approved trainings?
+12. Are trainings currently offered by state agencies considered to be Department-approved trainings?

-Trainings provided by state agencies, including trainings offered by the Office of Developmental Programs (ODP), Office of Child Development and Early Learning (OCDEL) and PaTTAN, satisfy the requirement in the IBHS regulations that trainings be Department-approved.
+Trainings provided by state agencies, including trainings offered by ODP, OCDEL and PaTTAN, are Department-approved trainings.

-15. Are agency developed trainings that have been approved by the Bureau for Autism and Special Populations as meeting the training requirements for a behavior specialist license, Department-approved trainings for purposes of satisfying the training requirements included in the IBHS regulations?
+13. Are agency developed trainings that have been approved by the Bureau for Autism and Special Populations as meeting the training requirements for a behavior specialist license considered Department-approved trainings for purposes of satisfying the training requirements included in the IBHS regulations?

-The trainings are considered to be Department-approved trainings.
+Yes, agency developed trainings that have been approved by the Bureau for Autism and Special Populations are considered to be Department-approved trainings.

-16. If a newly hired staff person who provides BHT services has completed the 40-hour RBT Task List training, can any of the training be used to meet the requirements for the 30 hours of training needed prior to working independently or the additional 24 hours of training required within the first 6 months of employment?
+14. If a newly hired staff person who provides BHT services has completed the 40-hour RBT Task List training, can any of the training be used to meet the requirements for the 30 hours of training needed prior to working independently or the additional 24 hours of training required within the first 6 months of employment?

-An individual who completed a 40-hour RBT Task List training before being hired may count corresponding content areas of that training that align with the requirements towards the 30 hours of training needed prior to working independently and towards the training required during the first six months of employment.
+An individual who completed a 40-hour RBT Task List training before being hired may count corresponding content areas of that training that align with the requirements towards the 30 hours of training needed prior to working independently and towards the 24 hours of training required during the first six months of employment.